ms7m/notify-py/README.md

 ~~- This is **blocking**.
 This will block most programs when *sending* the notification.
 This will be changed in the future.
 This *may* cause GUI applications to freeze.
 Do your own testing.~~ v0.0.8.

 - There is no support for sending custom sounds, and is silent for most platforms. (notable exclusion is windows.).
 This will be changed in the future.
-- macOS does **not** support custom icons OTF.
+- macOS does **not** support custom icons on the fly..
 You will need to bundle a customized version of the notifier embedded with your custom icon.
+[Learn how to do it here](https://github.com/ms7m/notify-py/wiki/Adding-a-custom-icon-to-macOS-Notifications.)